Retropen-Bar/smashtheque-bot/README.md

 # smashtheque-bot

-ditching Red-discordbot on thus branch
+ditching Red-discordbot on this branch